How to Obfuscate JSON Online: A Complete Guide to Surrogate Pairs, Hex Encoding, and Key Randomization

 \xXXsequences. - Code point encoding — Uses full Unicode code point notation.

-Step 4: Generate the Output
+Step 4: Generate the output

 {"email": "ada@example.com", "token": "abc123"}

-Might produce output resembling:
+Might produce something like:

 {"\u0074\u006f\u006b\u0065\u006e":"\u0061\u0062\u0063\u0031\u0032\u0033","\u0065\u006d\u0061\u0069\u006c":"\u0061\u0064\u0061\u0040\u0065\u0078\u0061\u006d\u0070\u006c\u0065\u002e\u0063\u006f\u006d"}

-Step 5: Copy and Use
+Step 5: Copy and use

-Realistic Examples
+Realistic examples

-Example 1: Obfuscating an API Configuration
+Example 1: Obfuscating an API configuration

 Input: